PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 And of course there is no way that somethng like the high level zope.securitypolicy has been ported to Pyramid.
-It is just imconpatible with the Pyramid security model.
+It is just imconpatible with the performace-optimized Pyramid security model.

 ## Other Databases
 There are many other NoSQL databases on the market.
 My job is